Comcast’s ‘Instant TV’ service for cord cutters could launch by year-end

 The launch would come at a time when cord cutting is accelerating at a record pace.

 AT&T this week lost a record number of traditional TV subscribers, as noted by Variety’s coverage of the company’s earnings.
 Comcast, meanwhile, lost 45,000 residential video customers in Q2, compared with a loss of 21,000 during the same period last year, it also reported.
+Meanwhile, its broadband business is going strong, with 140,000 residential high-speed internet subscribers adds in Q2, to bring that total to 23.36 million.

 0